oracle-livelabs/developer/visual-builder/studio/create-web-app/add-other-pages/add-other-pages.md

     ![The button's Events tab shows the deleteEmployeeChain as the action chain triggered by the ojAction event.](images/deleteEmployeeChain.png "")

-4. When the deleteEmployeeChain opens in the Action Chain editor, drag a new Fire Data Provider Event (used to dispatch an event on a data provider) and drop it between the other Fire Data Provider Event and Fire Notification actions.
+4. When the deleteEmployeeChain opens in the Action Chain editor, drag a new Fire Data Provider Event (used to dispatch an event on a data provider) and drop it between the other Fire Data Provider Event and Fire Notification actions within the If action.

     ![The deleteEmployeeChain shows in diagram view.
 On the success branch of the Call REST action, a second Fire Data Provider Event action has been added.
 Its properties pane show on the right: Event Target is undefined and Type is set to Mutate.](images/deleteEmployeeChain-actionchain.png "")